kingst/gunrock_web/docs/dcash/api.md

 message in a JSON object, but for this project we're going to keep things simple.

+### Operating on users and their data

+In general, for API calls you should only be able to operate on the data that a particular user owns.
+For the `/users/*` and `/deposits` endpoints you should only be able to access data associated directly with the authenticated account, and you should only be able to delete `auth_token` objects for the user who is currently logged in.

+The one exception to operating exclusively on the current user's data is when you transfer funds your transfer APIs will increase the balance for another user as a part of your implementation.

 ### POST `/auth-tokens`

 If the username doesn't exist this call will create a new user, and if